The Western Renewables Link project is subject to an Environment Effects Statement process.

 More information about the EES process is available on Planning Victoria’s environmental assessments webpage.

 The project is proposing a Planning Scheme Amendment under the Planning and Environment Act 1987 as the primary planning approval for the project.
-As such a Draft Planning Scheme Amendment will also be displayed with the EES for public comment.
+As such a draft Planning Scheme Amendment will also be displayed with the EES for public comment.

-More information is available in the Draft Planning Scheme Amendment Fact sheet.
+More information is available in the Draft Planning Scheme Amendment fact sheet.

 Have your say

 We have engaged with communities and landholders throughout the development of the Western Renewables Link, with feedback and input shaping the planning and design of the project.
-The project is now targeting public exhibition in the second half of 2025.

 During the exhibition period, all landholders and community members will have the opportunity to review the EES and make a submission to the Department of Transport and Planning (DTP).
 Those who submit can also choose to participate in the independent inquiry that follows.